vinefeeder/TwinVine/UPDATES.md

-##Updates##
+**Updates**

 **13 Sept 2025:**
 - Added selected service name to screen display with GUI use.
+Featured in the original but got lost!
 - corrected uv.lock to uv lock for initializing project